Eye Movement Desensitization and Reprocessing (EMDR)

 They allow therapists to:

-• Use templates (e.g. SOAP, DAP, others) to speed note writing and ensure completeness.
+• Use and customize templates (e.g., SOAP, DAP, and others) or build their own to streamline note writing and ensure consistency.

-• Link notes to treatment plans, goals, and session history so that therapeutic progress is more easily tracked.
+• Link notes to treatment plans, goals, and session history so client progress is easily tracked over time.

 Meanwhile, AI‑assisted note tools are emerging which can further help clinicians by: